ParjadM/ParjadM/README.md

 ## Daily jokes
-* Why did the junior developer break up with the database?
+* Why do junior devs always feel lost in JavaScript?
-* Because there were too many foreign keys involved!
+* Because they can’t scope their problems properly!